NVelkova/Portfolio/README.md

   * know how to create a personal access token for the GitHub API
   * know how to use environment variables

+ __Trello__
+  * know how to create a workspace and a board, how to add a list and a card